Night trains from Switzerland to Sweden planned for 2026

 Original

-The FOT has announced that this line will be given priority and that CHF1.2 million will be spent on preparatory work in 2025.
+The FOT has announced that this line will be given priority and that CHF1.2 million (about $1.5 million) will be spent on preparatory work in 2025.
 Between now and 2030, the Swiss government plans to subsidise the line to the tune of CHF47 million.
 This money is intended to cover the uncovered costs associated with its operation (train tracks, energy, personnel and rolling stock).

 The subsidies do not include the purchase of new rolling stock, as “the link could be operated with the rolling stock currently in use from Zurich to Amsterdam”, said Sabrina Schellenberg, spokeswoman for the Swiss Federal Railways.